Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 Those who oppose these principles are the **Shī’ah** and the **Rāfidah**.
 Among their misguided beliefs of innovation are:

 * Believing that ‘Alī was better than ‘Uthmān.
 These people fell into an innovation.
-* Hating and cursing the Companions (رضي‬ الله عنهم‬) of the Messenger of Allāh (ﷺ).
+* Hating and cursing the Companions (رضي الله عنهم) of the Messenger of Allāh (ﷺ).
 These people are kuffār, due to cursing the people whom Allāh chose to carry His message, those He gave the stamp of approval and those whom He is pleased with.
 * Ascribing divine Attributes to the household of the Prophet (ﷺ) and ascribing them as partners with Allāh in worship.
 Among these are:
-    * Those who invoke or ask for help from ‘Alī, Fātimah, Husayn (رضي‬ الله عنهم‬) and others.
+    * Those who invoke or ask for help from ‘Alī, Fātimah, Husayn (رضي الله عنهم) and others.
     * Those who claim that their 12 Imāms have knowledge about the unseen, or can arrange or have influence upon the affairs of the creation.
 * Those who claim that parts of the Qurān are missing, or it has been substituted or changed or similar to this.
 These people are *kuffār*.
 * Some claim that the latecomers have more knowledge and understanding in the religion that the *Sahābah* and the scholars of the *Salaf*.
 * Some claim that Jibrīl (عليه السلام) made a mistake when He brought the message and prophethood from Allāh to Muhammad (ﷺ).
 These are *kuffār*.

-Ibn ‘Abbās (رضي‬ الله عنه‬) said:
+Ibn ‘Abbās (رضي الله عنه) said:

 ***"I was with the Prophet (ﷺ) while ‘Alī was with him.
 Then the Prophet (ﷺ) said: ‘O ‘Alī.
 In my Ummah there will come a
     people who unrightfully will claim to love Ahlul-Bayt (the household of the Prophet).
 They have a nickname and are called the Rāfidah.
 Fight against them, for verily they are mushrikūn.’"*** (Majma’ Az-Zawāid by Al-Haythamī – its *isnād* is *hasan*)

-And ‘Alī (رضي‬ الله عنه‬) said:
+And ‘Alī (رضي الله عنه) said:

 *"After us there will come a people who unrighfully claim to love us.
 They are lying against us (and there are) māriqah (i.e. people who have left the religion).
 The sign of this is, that they curse Abū Bakr and ‘Umar."* (Sharh Usūl I’tiqād Ahlus-Sunnah by Al-Lālakāī)